Schedule Your Free Consultation. Talk to an Attorney Today!

 Bicyclists’ Rights on the Road in Asheville

 While some cyclists and drivers don’t realize it, under North Carolina law, bicycles are considered vehicles.
-Cyclists have all the same rights and responsibilities as drivers when on the road.
+Cyclists have all the same rights and responsibilities as drivers on the road.
 Bicyclists have the right to:

 • Ride on any state-maintained road except the Interstate Highway System

-• Travel in the middle lane of traffic if capable of traveling at the same speed as cars, or if the shoulder is in an unsafe state of disrepair
+• Travel in the middle lane of traffic if capable of traveling at the same speed as cars or if the shoulder is in an unsafe state of disrepair.

 • Make a left turn in the same lane as motor vehicles